 466BCE: Sherlock finished his training at the Mages Guild in Phoenix.
 He hired some guards and bought some trained dogs.
 He used his magic, the guards, and the dogs to raid monster lairs east of Phoenix.
 Sherlock intensely studied the magical items they found in the lairs.

 Vanasta gave birth to Prince Ballard.

 464BCE: Sherlock found a stone tablet with a puzzle map.
 The tablet described the location at the map’s end as a tower of infinite height with access to absolute power within.
 The map spoke of terrible guardians at the tower as well.
 Sherlock knew his dogs and mercenaries would be no match for the tower’s defenses.
 He signed on a warrior, a priest, and a scout to help him.
-The warrior was named Burne, the priest was named Shelley, and the scout was named Egon.
+The warrior was named Burne, the priest was named Sherry, and the scout was named Egon.

 463BCE: Following Sherlock’s puzzle map proved difficult.
 The adventuring band took many months to decipher the clues and find their next step along the path.
-While traveling together Burne and Shelley started a romantic relationship.
+While traveling together Burne and Sherry started a romantic relationship.

 As the quartet activated the tower, Sherlock’s awareness expanded.
 Of the two pairs, one in each pair would die.
 The other would be granted infinite knowledge or perfect being.
 Sherlock took infinite knowledge for himself while Burne became the stronger than any other mortal.
-In the process, Egon and Shelley died.
+In the process, Egon and Sherry died.